We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Of all the things that waiters could do to increase tips, how much importance would you place on the token gesture of giving out mints?

-As it turns out, the process whereby mints are given to customers has the potential to increase the tip amount by up to 23 percent!
+As it turns out, the process whereby mints are given to customers has the potential to increase the tip amount by up to 23 percent.

 In a study published in the Journal of Applied Social Psychology, researchers tested the effects that mints had against a control group (where no mints were given) in order to measure their effectiveness in increasing tips.

-The results were quite surprising:
+The results were pretty surprising:

 At first glance, the last two groups seem very similar: Two mints per person were brought out, and in each instance the waiter made mention of the mints.